ROCm/container-toolkit/docs/container-runtime/quick-start-guide.rst

 Quick Start Guide
 =================

 This section provides a step-by-step guide to install the AMD Container Toolkit and configure your system for Docker-based GPU container workloads.
+The steps below are tailored for ease of use, production-readiness, and ensuring compatibility across AMD Instinct GPU-enabled systems.

 Step 1: Install System Prerequisites
 ------------------------------------
-- Update your system and install necessary packages:
+- Update your system and install necessary packages to ensure kernel compatibility:

 .. code-block:: bash

    sudo apt update
    sudo apt install "linux-headers-$(uname -r)" "linux-modules-extra-$(uname -r)"

-- Add your user to necessary groups:
+- Add your user to the required groups for GPU device access:

 .. code-block:: bash